retry51776/notes/psychology/thought.md

 > Sleep is required in all animals.
 It takes up 30% our life time, yet we don't know how/what it's doing.
 Understand sleep will have huge impact AI.
 > > I assumed dreams are byproduct of brain learning.
 Maybe hippocampus clone its memory to cortext's side effect.
 Is there a way to increase dreams?
 I'd like to fully understand sleep.

-> Funny how AI turn out start from top instead bottom of stacks; IMO transfomer model already support conscious & intelligence.
-It's unconscious that current AI havn't resolve.
+> Funny how AI turn out start from top instead bottom of stacks; IMO transformer model already support conscious & intelligence.
+It's unconscious that current AI haven't resolve.
 Ex vision that processed in unconscious level.

 > Each cortex lob acts as a worker/node of mammal brain.
 Usually each cortex lob assign same function, sometime different cortex lob can switch its function(Ex: touch, sound, shape, color ...).
 Each lob neuron dendrites connects to other lobs related attributes.
 Mammal brain acts as controller, that grather all infos in cortex lobs, made a decision & send signal to rest of body.